A client recently asked me what was the best career success advice for women that I could share with her.

 Many of us just fall into jobs.
 Our parents encourage us in one direction, our friends in another.
 Or perhaps we decide to take a job just because it pays well.
 Sometimes we take a job thinking that it will be temporary while we figure out what we really want to do.

 And then we find ourselves stuck.
 Stuck in a job that we hate.

 Let me tell you that if you don’t have a job that you LOVE you will have a hard time achieving career success.

-So take the time before you embark on your career search to really examine what you want to be doing for the rest of your life.
-Take some time and ask yourself a few questions.
+Take the time before you embark on your career search to examine what you want to be doing for the rest of your life by asking yourself a few questions:

 What are your best skills and the ones you most enjoy doing?

 What kinds of work interests you the most?

 How important is making a lot of money?

 Do you feel like you want to help change the world?